justin-loi/jmloi.github.io/essays/When-One-Door-Closes-A-New-One-Opens.md

   - Software Engineering
 ---

-## When One Door Closes, A New One Opens

 <p align="justify"> As this semester comes to a close, I have come to find out that I have learned much more than my original expectation of the web application creation process.
 By going through a new module each week, my foundation has gradually stabilized.
 While I am nowhere near the pinnacle of any of these topics, my understanding is deep enough that I am more than just a lost lamb in the darkness.
 The topics I have learned the most is frameworks and coding standards.  </p>

 ## Frameworks: The Template of Software Engineering